-Value@Risk VaR $\alpha(S)$, which is defined as the 1 - α quantile of the distribution of the total portfolio risk $S = \sum{i=1}^{d} X_i$ where X_1, \ldots, X_d are the individual risk positions in the portfolio.
+The new European supervisory regulations in the financial sector (Basel III for banks, Solvency II for insurance companies) require the calculation of a sufficient capital adequacy based on the risk measure Value@Risk VaR{α}(S), which is defined as the 1- α quantile of the distribution of the total portfolio risk $S = \sum{i=1}^{d} X_i$ where X_1, \dots, X_d are the individual risk positions in the portfolio.
 Especially in internal models for the calculation of the underlying aggregate risk measure, it is important to find appropriate models for the stochastic dependence between individual risk positions.
-It is well known that in the case of comonotonicity between risks - i.e., the underlying copula is the upper Fréchet bound - there is no diversification effect and the risk measure Value@Risk is additive (cf. [6, Proposition 7.20]).
-Also, the worst case for the total Value@Risk is not attained under comonotonicity but rather in cases where there is a kind of local negative dependence in the upper right corner of the underlying copula (cf. [10] or [4]).
-A similar negative result holds for an assumed dependence between correlation and diversification (cf. [8]), which is frequently stated in the common legislative papers.
+It is well known that in the case of comonotonicity between risks - i.e., the underlying copula is the upper Fréchet bound - there is no diversification effect and the risk measure Value@Risk is additive (cf. McNeil et al. (2015), Proposition 7.20).
+Also, the worst case for the total Value@Risk is not attained under comonotonicity but rather in cases where there is a kind of local negative dependence in the upper right corner of the underlying copula (cf. Puccetti and Rüschendorf (2012) or Embrechts et al. (2013)).
+A similar negative result holds for an assumed dependence between correlation and diversification (cf. Pfeifer (2013)), which is frequently stated in the common legislative papers.
 The following examples show how the asymmetric data-driven IPU copula approach can provide competing estimates for the risk measure Value@Risk on the basis of the same data observed.
-For the sake of simplicity, we use the data set from [1], Example 4.2, discussed above.
+For the sake of simplicity, we use the data set from Cottin and Pfeifer (2014), Example 4.2, discussed above.
 We compare the following IPU copula approaches:

-- a classical Bernstein copula with grid size 20 (cf. [1]) - the asymmetric negative binomial copula with parameters a = b = 5, a = b = 10 and a = b = 15 (for short: NB 5, NB 10 and NB 15) - the asymmetric Poisson copula with parameters a = b = 6, a = b = 10 and a = b = 15 (for short: Po 6, Po 10 and Po 15) - "worst case" (WC) versions of these copulas where a particular shuffle of M is used (i.e. with a local lower Fréchet bound in the upper right corner)
+- a classical Bernstein copula with grid size 20 (cf. Cottin and Pfeifer (2014)) - the asymmetric negative binomial copula with parameters a = b = 5, a = b = 10 and a = b = 15 (for short: NB5, NB 10 and NB 15) - the asymmetric Poisson copula with parameters a = b = 6, a = b = 10 and a = b = 15 (for short: Po 6, Po 10 and Po15) - "worst case" (WC) versions of these copulas where a particular shuffle of M is used (i.e. with a local lower Fréchet bound in the upper right corner)

-The graphs in Figures 15-16 show the corresponding "worst case" copula driver.
-The graphs in Figures 17-22 show scatterplots from 5,000 simulations each for the underlying "worst case" copulas.
+The following graphs show the corresponding "worst case" copula driver:

+The following graphs show scatterplots from 5,000 simulations each for the underlying "worst case" copulas: